Is an MBA Worth It?

 - MBA in Operations & Supply Chain Management

 For employers, meanwhile, “the MBA credential on a person’s resume can reduce some of the uncertainty inherent in the hiring process,” said Greenlaw.
-That’s because an online MBA degree – whether completed at an Ivy League institution or another school – signals to employers and the public a level of dedication and hard work on the learner’s part in addition to his or her mastery of the interconnectedness of business functions, processes and people.
+That’s because an MBA degree – whether completed at an Ivy League institution or another school – signals a level of dedication and hard work on the learner’s part in addition to mastery of the interconnectedness of business functions, processes and people.

 It depends, of course, on your goals, priorities and financial situation, among other considerations.
 But for Benjamin Hulefeld '19MBA, “the answer is unequivocally yes,” he said.